LilMikey-CN/COMP30022_Group85/backend/docs/care-tasks-api-docs.md

 - `category_id` must exist in the user's category options document.
 - `estimated_unit_cost`, when provided, must be a number ≥ 0.
 - `quantity_per_purchase`, when provided, must be an integer ≥ 1.
+- `yearly_budget`, when provided, must be a number ≥ 0.

 #### Success Response (`201 Created`)